cagov/caldata-mdsa-training/docs/dbt/cloud.md

 #### dbt Fundamentals

 [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) is an online self-paced course on how to use dbt and dbt Cloud.
 It is broadly similar to the content in this training, and you may find some of the videos from the course helpful to review.
-We’ve linked to some of the videos here.
+We’ve linked to some of the videos below.

 #### Models in dbt